Documentation Index

 base: mcr.microsoft.com/dotnet/sdk:10.0

-The current generator recognizes these keys under with:
+The generator recognizes these keys under with:

 | Key | What it controls |